ibis-project/ibis/docs/backends/Impala.md

 directories as well as new Impala databases and/or tables, your user will require the necessary privileges.

-## Default Configuation Values for CDH Components
+## Default Configuration Values for CDH Components

 Cloudera CDH ships with HDFS, Impala, Hive and many other components.
 Sometimes it's not obvious what default configuration values these tools are